$0 Nunavut Homeschool Quick-Start Checklist

 Parents researching how to register for homeschooling in Nunavut often find provincial guides that describe a notification process — submit a letter, get a number, start teaching.
 That process does not apply here.
 Nunavut operates under a formal approval model.
 You apply, the District Education Authority reviews your application, and they must approve it before you can legally begin.

-With fewer than ten families registered as homeschoolers across the entire territory in a given year, there is no standardized intake desk, no territory-wide portal, and often no DEA member who has ever processed an application before.
+With fewer than ten students registered as homeschoolers across the entire territory in the 2023-2024 academic year, there is no standardized intake desk, no territory-wide portal, and often no DEA member who has ever processed an application before.
 The process is grounded in the Education Act, but how it runs in practice depends heavily on your specific community.
 This guide walks through every step.

 Step One: Know Your DEA